 Best all-in-one solution for home & emergencies

-The Bachgold is the only water filter in our test that already comes with a ready-to-use bottle.
-Simply fill with dirty water, squeeze the bottle, drink clean water — done.
-No tubing, no setup, no power.
+The Bachgold is the only water filter in our test that comes with a ready-to-use bottle.
+Simply pour in dirty water, squeeze the bottle, drink clean water — done.
+No hose, no assembly, no electricity.

 ✔ 2-stage filter system